 Infrastructure Programs - A meaningful capital program is a visible and tangible element of a City's social contract with its residents.
-The capital program, including proper maintenance of capital assets, is a key element of the efforts of the City to restore long-term fiscal stability.
-City implementation of a consistent policy to adequately fund and staff infrastructure maintenance shall be continually encouraged.
+The capital program, including proper maintenance of capital assets, is a key element to long-term fiscal stability.
+A consistent policy to adequately fund and staff infrastructure maintenance shall be continually encouraged.